WS-Bit/wordle-project/README.md

 So here we have the creation of the win screen!
 It will display after correctly guessing the word.
 To enable the game again I created a 'Play Again' button in CSS that stays hidden until either of the end-game function are called. <br>

+## Challenges Faced
+One of the main challenges was implementing the color-coding logic for correct and misplaced letters.
+This was solved by creating separate arrays for the guess and the correct word, and using a two-pass algorithm to first mark correct letters and then misplaced ones.

+Another challenge was making the game responsive for different screen sizes.
+This was addressed by using media queries and flexible CSS units.

+## Future Improvements
+- Add a daily challenge mode
+- Implement a leaderboard system
+- Expand the word list
+- Add difficulty levels with time constraints

+## Acknowledgements
+- Inspiration: The original Wordle game by Josh Wardle

+## Author
+Will Sexton - General Assembly Student